luisrodriguezror/project4/README.md

 ## Project Milestones
 1. **Project Ideation**: Define the problem and objectives.
-2. **Data Fetching/API Integration**: Collect the dataset and ensure it's ready for analysis.
+2. **Data Fetching**: Collect the dataset and ensure it's ready for analysis.
 3. **Data Analysis**: Explore and clean the dataset.
 4. **Building the ML Model**: Train a machine learning model to make predictions.
 5. **Testing**: Evaluate the model's performance.